apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**UK inflation slows to 6.8% but services are getting even more expensive**
+**Intel Announces Termination of Tower Semiconductor Acquisition**

-You can read more about it [here](https://www.cnn.com/2023/08/16/economy/uk-inflation-slowdown/index.html).
+You can read more about it [here](https://www.intc.com/news-events/press-releases/detail/1642/intel-announces-termination-of-tower-semiconductor).

 ## Requirements
 - Python 3.8